MaceTheWindu66/RoLint/README.md

 RoLint is extremely simple to use.
 There are 2 "commands" of RoLint:

-> rolint check [OPTIONS] path/to/code.c  <-- To be used on specific files
+> rolint check [OPTIONS] path/to/code.c  <-- To specify specific language or output types
-> rolint directory/  <--- To run on a project directory as a whole.
+> rolint directory/  <--- Will run with default settings (text output, file's language) on all files in path.

 For C/C++, RoLint is to be ran on an uncompiled C/C++ file.
 RoLint is not built to run off of C/C++ binaries, however their text files.
 RoLint should be used in conjunction with a compiler for most effective results.
 The rules for common compilers and this linter have overlap, but cover slightly different areas.

-### Options for Specific File Linting
+### Options for Check Command

-When linting a specific file, options must be defined.
+When linting a specific file using the check command, options must be defined.
 These options define the language and output.

 > #### Options:
 >